FAQ

 Can I bring my children?

 Yes, Iceland Eclipse 2026 festival is open for all ages.
-All children under the age of 18 must be accompanied by a parent or legal guardian over the age of 25.
-Any adult is responsible entirely for the safety and welfare of any infant, child, or teenager in their party.
+All children under the age of 18 must be accompanied by a parent or legal guardian.
+Adults are responsible entirely for the safety and welfare of any infant, child, or teenager in their party.
 The festival does not accept any parental or supervisory duty of care or liability for any under 18s on site.

 I am under 18, can I attend without an adult?